coolatom/FilesToFoldersOrganizator/README.md

 ./OrganizeFilesToFoldersByDate.py
 ```
 <br>

 By following these steps, the script will organize all files in the current directory that contain dates in their filenames, moving them into folders named after the respective dates.
+Now the main folder will load faster.
+> [!IMPORTANT]
+> If you worked with any files from this folder in programs, then keep in mind that the address of the files has changed, so you will need to add these files to the program again.